I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/ucmtcpciportcontrollerrequests/ni-ucmtcpciportcontrollerrequests-ioctl-ucmtcpci-port-controller-alternate-mode-exited.md

 <p><b>Irp-&gt;IoStatus.Status</b> is set to STATUS_SUCCESS if the request is successful.
 Otherwise, <b>Status</b> to the appropriate error condition as a <a href="https://msdn.microsoft.com/7792201b-63bb-4db5-803d-2af02893d505">NTSTATUS</a> code. </p>

 ## -remarks
 <p>The UcmTcpciCx class extension sends this IOCTL request when an alternate mode is exited.
 The client driver can determine the alternate mode that was entered based on the values passed in <i>SVID</i> and <i>Mode</i> of the supplied structure.</p>

-<p>The UcmTcpciCx class extension sends this IOCTL request when an alternate mode is exited.
-The client driver can determine the alternate mode that was entered based on the values passed in <i>SVID</i> and <i>Mode</i> of the supplied structure.</p>

-<p>The UcmTcpciCx class extension sends this IOCTL request when an alternate mode is exited.
-The client driver can determine the alternate mode that was entered based on the values passed in <i>SVID</i> and <i>Mode</i> of the supplied structure.</p>

-<p>The UcmTcpciCx class extension sends this IOCTL request when an alternate mode is exited.
-The client driver can determine the alternate mode that was entered based on the values passed in <i>SVID</i> and <i>Mode</i> of the supplied structure.</p>

-<p>The UcmTcpciCx class extension sends this IOCTL request when an alternate mode is exited.
-The client driver can determine the alternate mode that was entered based on the values passed in <i>SVID</i> and <i>Mode</i> of the supplied structure.</p>

 ## -requirements